mvlofthus/ElderScrollsLegendsFE/README.md

 ```

 ## Application Setup
-Open project in code editor of choice and start development server.
+Open project in code editor of choice (command for VSCode on second line) and start development server.

 ```bash
 $ cd <app-name>